Technical Diploma│1 Year│39 Credits│Beaver Dam Campus│Eligible for Financial Aid

 If you have any questions or need help with the process, please contact us at admissions@morainepark.edu OR 920-924-3200, TTY/VP:Use Relay VRS.

-Students will need a fed med (Federal Medical) qualified physical as well as a fed med (Federal Medical) card prior to beginning the program, unless students already possess a CDL upon entering the program.
+Students will need a fed med (Federal Medical) qualified physical as well as a fed med card prior to beginning the program, unless students already possess a CDL upon entering the program.

 CPR/First Aid certification are required components of the program.